yourabi/twitter-flight-rails/README.md

 Flight uses [ES5-shim](https://github.com/kriskowal/es5-shim) to polyfill ES5 support for older browsers and [JQuery](http://jquery.com) for DOM manipulation API.

-Note: as of version 0.0.2 these are intentionally not listed as deps in the gemspec.
+Note: as of version 0.0.2 the es5-shim dependency is not handled.

 ## Contributing